Information for Accepted Freshmen and Transfer Students

 Congratulations on your acceptance to KU!
 Now that you have been accepted, follow the next steps in the enrollment process:

-- Attend an Accepted Students Day Program or visit campus
+- Attend an Accepted Student Day Program or visit campus

 - Submit Your Advanced Registration Deposit